godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_differences.rst

 This type is named ``Aabb`` in C# to follow the .NET naming convention.

-The following methods was converted to a property with a different name:
+The following method was converted to a property with a different name:

 ================  ==================================================================
 GDScript          C#